noirofficial/noir/doc/README.md

 Unpack the files into a directory and run:

-- `bin/zcoin-qt` (GUI) or
+- `bin/zoin-qt` (GUI) or
-- `bin/zcoind` (headless)
+- `bin/zoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run zcoin-qt.exe.
+Unpack the files into a directory, and then run zoin-qt.exe.

 ### OS X

-Drag Zcoin-Core to your applications folder, and then run Zcoin-Core.
+Drag Zoin-Core to your applications folder, and then run Zoin-Core.

 ### Need Help?